planetoftheweb/planetoftheweb.github.io/_site/newsletter/2021-09-02-the-historic-time-machine.md

 category: newsletter
 ---

-Being a Sci-Fi afficionado, the concept of time travel is often in my mind.
+Being a Sci-Fi aficionado, the concept of time travel is often in my mind.
 I love all of the concepts...like the time loop, which I recently discovered in a super old film _The Time Travelers_ from 1964.

 [![The Time Travelers](http://pixelprowess.com/i/2021-09-02_08-42-25.png)](https://www.youtube.com/watch?v=f5bAMyjr_ok)